aylarfakheriyan/OMNIS/README.md

 ## About

-OMNIS is an early Unity prototype that demonstrates how a Unity application can communicate with a locally hosted Large Language Model.
+OMNIS is an early Unity prototype exploring how AI can support cultural heritage interpretation through a Unity-based interactive interface.

-The current version establishes a working Unity-to-LLM pipeline using Ollama and serves as the first technical milestone of the OMNIS project.
+The current version demonstrates a complete Unity-to-LLM communication pipeline using Ollama and serves as the first technical milestone toward a broader vision of AI-assisted cultural mediation.

 ---

 ## Current Capabilities

-- Connect Unity to a local LLM
+- Connect Unity to a locally hosted LLM
-- Send prompts from Unity
+- Send prompts directly from Unity
 - Receive AI-generated responses
 - Configurable model selection
 - Dedicated system prompt
-- Local execution using Ollama
+- Fully local inference using Ollama

 ---